codethechange/guides/guide_react.rst

 one HTML element.
 In this case, we are returning a ``<div>`` container that holds an array of ``<Todo>`` components (``map`` is the method that creates this array).
-Since ``<Todo>`` isn’t a native HTML element, we have to create this element ourselves by introducing another functional component called ``Todo``, which will return the text for its corresponding to-do item:
+Since ``<Todo>`` isn’t a native HTML element, we have to create this element ourselves by introducing another functional component above ``App`` called ``Todo``, which will return the text for its corresponding to-do item:

 .. code-block:: jsx